awadasma99/cisc3140-awad/a10/README.md

   (2) the yaml file created in order to be read by Travis CI (3) a screenshot of the deployed app on heroku, URL displayed

-Requirements related files are used by the yaml file.
+Requirements related files are referenced by the yaml file, therefore they have been included as well.